OpenTTD/OpenTTD/readme.txt

 2.1) Reporting Bugs:
 ---- ---------------
-To report a bug, please create a Flyspray account and follow the bugs link from our homepage.
-Please make sure the bug is reproducible and still occurs in the latest daily build or the current SVN version.
-Also please look through the existing bug reports briefly to see whether the bug is not already known.

-The Flyspray project page URL is: http://bugs.openttd.org/
+First of all, check whether the bug is not already known.
+Do this by looking through the file called 'known-bugs.txt' which is distributed with OpenTTD like this readme.

+For tracking our bugs we are using a bug tracker called Flyspray.
+You can find the tracker at http://bugs.openttd.org/.
+Before actually reporting take a look through the already reported bugs there to see if the bug is already known.
+The 'known-bugs.txt' file might be a bit outdated at the moment you are reading it as only bugs known before the release are documented there.
+Also look through the recently closed bugs.

+When you are sure it is not already reported you should:
+ * Make sure you are running a recent version, i.e. run the latest stable or nightly based on where you found the bug.
+ * Make sure you are not running a non-official binary, like a patch pack.
+   When you are playing with a patch pack you should report any bugs to the forum thread related to that patch pack.
+ * Make it reproducable for the developers.
+In other words, create a savegame in which you can reproduce the issue once loaded.
+It is very useful to give us the crash.dmp, crash.sav and crash.log which are created on crashes.
+ * Check whether the bug is already reported on our bug tracker.
+This includes searching for recently closed bug reports as the bug might already be fixed.

+After you have done all that you can report the bug.
 Please include the following information in your bug report:
-        - OpenTTD version (PLEASE test the latest SVN/nightly build)
+ * OpenTTD version (PLEASE test the latest SVN/nightly build)
-        - Bug details, including instructions how to reproduce it
+ * Bug details, including instructions how to reproduce it
-        - Platform and compiler (Win32, Linux, FreeBSD, ...)
+ * Platform (Win32, Linux, FreeBSD, ...) and compiler (including version) if you compiled OpenTTD yourself.
-        - Attach a saved game *and* a screenshot if possible
+ * Attach a saved game *and* a screenshot if possible
-        - If this bug only occurred recently please note the last version without the bug and the first version including the bug.
+ * If this bug only occurred recently please note the last version without the bug and the first version including the bug.
 That way we can fix it quicker by looking at the changes made.
-        - Attach crash.dmp, crash.log and crash.sav from the data
+ * Attach crash.dmp, crash.log and crash.sav.
+These files are usually created
-          directory if they exist.
+   next to your openttd.cfg.
+The crash handler will tell you the location.

 2.2) Reporting Desyncs:
 ---- ------------------